 Wendell T. Caraway (1920-2001)

-With the death in August of Wendell T. Caraway, the History Division has lost a devoted historian, friend and benefactor, the AACC one of its prime leaders and clinical chemistry a productive scientist and educator.
+With the death in August of Wendell T. Caraway, the History Division has lost a devoted historian, friend and benefactor, the the Association for Diagnostics & Laboratory Medicine (formerly AACC) one of its prime leaders and clinical chemistry a productive scientist and educator.

 Via periodic donations from WTC the Caraway Endowment Fund was created in 1994 to support the Division, and managed by the Van Slyke Foundation.
-The principal of this fund now approaches $60,000, and together with the Elizabeth Smith Endowment Fund has stabilized basic financial needs so that solicitation of industries and AACC members is minimized.
+The principal of this fund now approaches $60,000, and together with the Elizabeth Smith Endowment Fund has stabilized basic financial needs so that solicitation of industries and the Association for Diagnostics & Laboratory Medicine (ADLM) members is minimized.